Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

 **Known Issues:**

 -   Ambient occlusion from surrounding blocks causes unnatural lighting on custom blocks.
-    This is especially noticeable when the block model intersects surrounding blocks, causing faces to become dark.
 -   In user interfaces, face dimming is applied before rotation from `item_display_transforms` in the block model.

 #### Object Definition {#material-instances-object}